-Where the independent control of voltage at the connection point is possible without adverse impact on voltage control at another connection point, the Network Service Provider must make reasonable endeavors to meet the request.
+Where the independent control of voltage at the connection point is possible without adverse impact on voltage control at another connection point, the Network Service Provider must make reasonable endeavours to meet the request.
 The target voltage and any agreement to a target range of voltage magnitude must be specified in the relevant connection agreement.
-The agreement may include a different target range in the satisfactory operating state and after a credible contingency event (and how these target ranges may be required to vary with loading).
+The agreement may include a different target range in the satisfactory operating state and after a credible contingency event or protected event (and how these target ranges may be required to vary with loading level).